 - Identify datums and explain their role in GD&T

-- Identify new modifiers from the 2009 standard
+- Identify new modifiers from the 2018 standard and prior editions

 - Determine proper manufacturing and gaging techniques based on the GD&T